Greg R. White

 Elliott J. Nethercutt

-Elliott Nethercutt is a Principal Researcher at the National Regulatory Research Institute (NRRI) where he examines state and federal policy issues related to the reliable, adequate, and affordable supply of electricity.
+Elliott Nethercutt is a Principal Economist at the National Regulatory Research Institute (NRRI) where he examines state and federal policy issues related to the reliable, adequate, and affordable supply of electricity.
 He represents NRRI on NARUC’s Committee on Electricity and supports research efforts of state commissions.
 Prior to joining NRRI, he worked on market design enhancements at the California Independent System Operator (CAISO).
 Elliott spent the majority of his career at the North American Electric Reliability Corporation (NERC) managing the development of long-term and seasonal reliability assessments.
 He is well versed in energy policy, regulatory issues, resource adequacy, and the overall reliability of the bulk power system.
 He also has experience leading multiple stakeholder groups, including NERC’s Planning Committee.
-Prior to joining NERC in 2011, Elliott worked in at the U.S. Department of Energy on issues ranging from transmission permitting and siting to smart meter integration.
+Prior to joining NERC in 2011, Elliott worked at the U.S. Department of Energy on issues ranging from transmission permitting and siting to smart meter integration.
 Elliott earned his bachelor’s degree in economics from the University of Colorado in 2007 and his master’s degree in applied economics from the Johns Hopkins University in 2012.
 In his spare time, he enjoys snowboarding and sailing.

 Principal Researcher (Energy and Environment)